ansible/ansible/docs/docsite/rst/windows_setup.rst

     $session_option = New-PSSessionOption -SkipCACheck -SkipCNCheck -SkipRevocationCheck
     Invoke-Command -ComputerName server -UseSSL -ScriptBlock { ipconfig } -Credential $cred -SessionOption $session_option

-If this works fails, the issue is probably related to the WinRM setup.
+If this fails, the issue is probably related to the WinRM setup.
 If it works, the issue may not be related to the WinRM setup; please continue reading for more troubleshooting suggestions.

 HTTP 401/Credentials Rejected
 +++++++++++++++++++++++++++++
 A HTTP 401 error indicates the authentication process failed during the initial connection.
 Some things to check for this are:

-* Verify that the credentials are correct and set properly with ``ansible_user`` and ``ansible_password``
+* Verify that the credentials are correct and set properly in your inventory with ``ansible_user`` and ``ansible_password``

-* Enusre that the user is a member of the local Administrators group or has been explicitly been granted access (a connection test with the ``winrs`` command can be used to rule this out).
+* Ensure that the user is a member of the local Administrators group or has been explicitly granted access (a connection test with the ``winrs`` command can be used to rule this out).

 * Make sure that the authentication option set by ``ansible_winrm_transport`` is enabled under